 We Who Dared to Say No to War: American Antiwar Writing from 1812 to Now edited by Murray Polner and Thomas E. Woods Jr. The antiwar movement did not start in the 1960's.
 As this book of collected writings indicates, there is a long history of opposition to war within the United States.

 A Renegade History of the United States by Thaddeus Russell.
 Throughout history there have been people opposed to the mixing of the "races" who were willing to use the power of the State to enforce their will.
 In the United States, this led to the creation of segregation laws at the local, state and national levels.
-What this book makes it clear people of all stripes have been mixing, through social and sexual intercourse, for millennia.
+What this book makes clear is that people of all stripes have been mixing, through social and sexual intercourse, for millennia.
 Apparently girls (and boys) just want to have fun.

 Dismantling the Myths

 "The truth, indeed, is something that mankind, for some mysterious reason, instinctively dislikes.
-Every man who tries to tell it is unpopular, and even when, by the sheer strength of his case, he prevails, he is put down as a scoundrel. —H. L. Mencken"
+Every man who tries to tell it is unpopular, and even when, by the sheer strength of his case, he prevails, he is put down as a scoundrel." - H. L. Mencken

 American Wars: Illusions and Realities, edited by Paul Buchheit.
 A collection of writing that challenges government propaganda and myths such as: "We fight for peace and democracy" and "We fight to defend our personal freedom.